 The map generator screen looks like below (you also have to specify map name, and level of detail you required).
 The example orange box drawn over Portugal was drawn with the mouse, and indicates the bounds of the map to be created when Generate is pressed.
 Try to make maps no larger than (say) the UK or France, as countries of this size will generate a reasonably large file size of around 70Mb, i.e. trying to map the whole of the Europe continent probably won’t work!

 4. Creating Waypoint files

 Whilst Waypoints can be created manually using XCsoar, it is far easier to create a selection of waypoints on your computer, save them to a file, and then transfer the file to XCSoar.
 XCSoar can handle many waypoint formats; the .cup (seeyou) format is very popular and will be used here.

-Tom Payne’s browser based tool XCPlanner is an excellent tool for creating waypoints.
-Once started in your browser (click the link above) a map is presented and two default waypoints displayed (as red ‘star’ shapes).
+The browser based tool flyxc.app (a newer development of xcplanner) is an excellent tool for creating waypoints.
+Once started in your browser (see URL name above).
+Click the 4th Icon on the right (a small ruler) and two default waypoints are displayed.
 Further waypoints can be added using a right hand click, and waypoints can be repositioned using the left hand mouse control.